project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 ### Remote storage

-zot can also store data remotely in the cloud, using the storage APIs of the cloud service.
-Currently, zot supports only the AWS S3 storage service.
+zot can also store data remotely in the cloud, using the storage APIs of the cloud service. zot supports Amazon S3 and S3-compatible object storage (for example Minio), and Google Cloud Storage (GCS).

-For detailed information about configuring S3 storage, see the [AWS S3 documentation](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) and [Storage Planning with zot](../articles/storage.md).
+For detailed information about configuring S3 or GCS storage, see [Storage Planning with zot](../articles/storage.md) and, depending on your storage backend, either the [AWS S3](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) documentation (for S3 and S3-compatible storage) or the [distribution GCS](https://distribution.github.io/distribution/storage-drivers/gcs/) documentation.

 ### Storage features